 - How can we extinguish a burning candle without blowing on it?
 Simply place a glass on top of it to block its source of oxygen.

-The flashcards may be used to spark a conversation with your group, in your reading and writing area, or to identify your thematic bins.
-(Open word flashcards-911) fireman, police car, dangerous products, hospital, seat belt, smoke detector, ambulance, traffic lights, fire extinguisher, stop sign, emergency exit
+Use the flashcards to spark a conversation with your group or in your reading and writing area.
+They may also be used to identify your thematic bins.
+(Open word flashcards-911) (Open giant word flashcards-911) Print. fireman, police car, dangerous products, hospital, seat belt, car seat, smoke detector, ambulance, traffic lights, fire extinguisher, stop sign, emergency exit

 You may use the stationery to communicate with parents, in your writing area, or to identify your thematic bins.
 (Open stationery-911) Print.